Documentary: Dynex Quantum Computing for solving Real-World Problems, At Scale.

 > Amazon.de

-Neuromorphic quantum computing is a special type of computing that combines ideas from brain-like computing with quantum technology to solve problems.
-It works differently from regular quantum computing by using a network of connected components that can quickly react to changes, helping the system to swiftly find the best solutions.
+Dynex’s patent-pending neuromorphic quantum computing is a type of quantum computing that utilizes ion drifting of electrons.
+It works differently from superconducting-based quantum computing by using memristive elements that can quickly react to changes, helping the system swiftly find the best solutions.

 Quantum computing employs some quantum phenomena to process information.
-It has been hailed as the future of computing but it is plagued by serious hurdles when it comes to its practical realization.
-Neuromorphic quantum computing is a paradigm that instead employs non-quantum dynamical systems and exploits time non-locality (memory) to compute.
-It can be efficiently emulated as Digital Twin in software and its path towards hardware is more straightforward.
+It has been hailed as the future of computing but it is plagued by serious hurdles when it comes to its practical realisation.
+Neuromorphic quantum computing is a paradigm that overcomes the exponentially increasing complexity of Schrödinger's equations.
+It employs physical dynamical systems and exploits time non-locality (memory) to compute by using ion drift electrons and can therefore be efficiently emulated as Digital Twin in software and its path towards hardware is more straightforward, with only a liner increasing complexity.
 In essence, n.quantum computing is leveraging memory and physics to compute efficiently, a concept studied intensively by a number of researchers and institutions, including a $2M CORDIS funded project by the European Union amongst others.

 Harnessing quantum advantage today,